robot297/JAG_3_2019/grades/Lab 3 Questions.md

  marathon distance.

  So in the first week of training, they will run 1 mile;
-   second week 1.1 miles,
+ in the second week 1.1 miles,
-   third week 1.21 miles...
+ int the third week 1.21 miles...

  You would like to write a program to print out their training schedule.